kukulo2011/OpenCovid_ventilator/display_app/breezy/docs/protocol-and-commands.md

 ## <a name="protocol">Data Protocol</a>

 An incoming line will be discarded if the first character is "#".
-Otherwise, it should consist of a number of fields, separated by commas, as follows:
+Otherwise, it should be a data sample that consists of a number of fields, separated by commas, as follows:

 | field | notes |